wikitopian/amazon-ses-and-dkim-mailer/readme.txt

 Additional Links: [Plugin Homepage](http://www.anatta.com/tools/amazon-ses-with-dkim-support-wordpress-plugin/)

+To do: Incorporate Amazon SES stats checking and display and implement failover to SMTP once quota is reached.

 == Installation ==

 1. Unzip the plugin zip file inside the `/wp-content/plugins/` directory (or install via the built-in WordPress plugin installer)